ministryofjustice/staff-infrastructure-certificate-services/README.md

 ### Set up aws-vault

-Once aws-vault is installed, run the following two commands to create the profile for your PKI AWS account: `aws-vault add moj-pttp-pki`
+Once aws-vault is installed, run the following command to create the profile for your PKI AWS account: `aws-vault add moj-pttp-pki`

 This will prompt you for the values of your PKI AWS account's IAM user.